-Complex Cysts: include a variety of disorders involving the ovary.
-These cysts can be evaluated with ultrasounds and bloodwork evaluating for tumor markers.
-The management of the cysts depends on the ultrasound findings, symptoms and lab results.
+Complex Cysts: Include a variety of disorders involving the ovary, and can be evaluated with ultrasounds and blood work evaluating for tumor markers.
+The management of these cysts depends on the ultrasound findings, symptoms and lab results.

 Certain ovarian cysts may be cancerous.
 Please inform your Women’s Care Doctor if you have chronic bloating or abdominal pain, or widening of the abdomen.
 These symptoms can be evaluated by ultrasound or surgery.
-Also, please let your doctor know if you have a relatives in your family who have had ovarian cancer.
+Please let your doctor know if you have relatives in your family who have had ovarian cancer.
 Sometimes genetic counseling can be useful.